-The commission required the creation of a vital link between the location of the Claughton Reserve riverside park and the upgrade of a humble utilitarian building through transformative artwork to the exterior of the facility.
-The result is an architectural experience where visual ideas are expressed through the disciplines of art and design, architecture, engineering, history, construction and mathematics.
-This re-imagining articulates a sense of place and visually redeems the public toilets through the sublime geometry of Platonic form, ably corresponds with its environment, transcends social hierarchy and provides an other-worldly pavilion for very worldly functions.
-A perceived irrational appearance, mitigated by necessity, is paradoxically both site-specific and exotic.
-In fact, a series of architectural contradictions are apparent; a floating granite carapace dome, flat walls that spiral with spirals based on squares and the cornice can barely contain the rhythm and energy of the walls.
-However, all these are resolved by underlying geometric imperatives, compositional principles or contextual references that work to produce and maintain aesthetic cohesion between the parts and the whole.
+A vital link between the location of the Claughton Reserve and the upgrade of a utility is created through transformative artwork to the exterior of the facility.
+The result is an architectural experience where visual ideas are expressed through art, design, architecture, engineering, history and mathematics.
+This re-imagining articulates a sense of place and visually redeems the public toilets through the sublime geometry of Platonic form.
+It corresponds with its environment, transcends social hierarchy and provides an other-worldly pavilion for very worldly functions.
+A perceived irrational appearance is paradoxically both site-specific and exotic.
+Architectural contradictions abound; a floating granite carapace dome, flat walls that spiral with spirals based on squares and the cornice can barely contain the rhythm and energy of the walls.
+All these are resolved by underlying geometric, compositional principles that maintain aesthetic cohesion between the parts.

-The work is a modern day iteration of Roman classical architecture with its spheroidal domed roof and the walls as the modulus.
-The spirit of Vitruvius is invoked in threefold symmetry [reflective, rotational and radial] and eurhythmy [mathematical harmonies uniting the parts and whole].
+The design is a modern-day iteration of Roman classical architecture with its spheroidal domed roof and the walls as the modulus.
+The spirit of Vitruvius is invoked in threefold symmetry [reflective, rotational and radial symmetry] and eurhythmy, or the mathematical harmonies uniting the parts and whole.
 Pi, the golden mean, 1: root 2, the octave, perfect fifth and a hexagonal tessellation ensure rigour, composure and restraint in a building that otherwise appears free-spirited and improvised.